Light echo: Supernovae

 Another example is the SN 1572 supernova observed on Earth in 1572, where in 2008, faint light-echoes were seen on dust in the northern part of the Milky Way.

 Light echoes have also been used to study the supernova that produced the supernova remnant Cassiopeia A. The light from Cassiopeia A would have been visible on Earth around 1660, but went unnoticed, probably because dust obscured the direct view.
 Reflections from different directions allow astronomers to determine if a supernova was asymmetrical and shone more brightly in some directions than in others.
 The progenitor of Cassiopeia A has been suspected as being asymmetric, and looking at the light echoes of Cassiopeia A allowed for the first detection of supernova asymmetry in 2010.

 Yet other examples are supernovae SN 1993J and SN 2014J.

 Light echo from the 1838-1858 Great Eruption of Eta Carinae were used to study this supernova imposter.
 A study from 2012, which used light echo spectra from the Great Eruption, found that the eruption was colder compared to other supernova imposters.

 Cepheids

 Light echoes were used to determine the distance to the Cepheid variable RS Puppis to an accuracy of 1%.
-Pierre Kavella at the European Southern Observatory described this measurement as so far "the most accurate distance to a Cepheid".
+Pierre Kervella at the European Southern Observatory described this measurement as so far "the most accurate distance to a Cepheid".